-On a relatively short two day tour of the city, I was able to see many of the iconic monuments and historic landmarks around the city.
-Here are highlights of the two day visit to Savannah and what to see in Savannah.
+On a relatively short two-day tour of the city, I was able to see many of the iconic monuments and historic landmarks in my Savannah travel.
+Here are highlights of the two-day visit to Savannah and what to see in Savannah.

 Visit Savannah in 48 hours – Drive from the low country region

-Amazing lunch spread at Mrs Wilkes Dining Room
+Lunch at Mrs Wilkes Dining Room – A Savannah institution

 Visit Savannah in 48 hours – the historic district of Savannah